05.21.10

 Mass firings and “the end of Eden”

 Added on 05/17/13: On May 15th, a forum post from admin Gary announced that he was leaving EF, along with five other important administrative people: Carrie Ann, Emma, Jaimes, Sammi, and Justin.
-It was understood very quickly that these people were fired.
+It was understood very quickly that these people were fired, but were being vague and quiet about it due to fear of reprisal from EF.

 Suddenly this tweet one of my readers captured a few days prior (and now deleted) made more sense: